seamapi/docs/docs/api-clients/noise-thresholds/update-noise-threshold.md

 ---
-description: Update a Noise Threshold on your Noise Sensor by its ID
+description: Update a Noise Threshold on your Noise Sensor
 ---

 # Update Noise Threshold